Keiyo District

-Local people are mostly of the Keiyo Tribe.
+Local people are mostly of the Keiyo tribe.
 Many famous Kenyan runners come from the district, including Saif Saaeed Shaheen (born Stephen Cherono), Vivian Cheruiyot and Lornah Kiplagat.
+The world record marathon holder, Kelvin Kiptum, was also from the region.
 The area is used by local and foreign athletes for high-altitude training.

 Mining of fluorite by the Kenya Fluorspar Company is the largest industry in the former district.

 Local authorities

 Keiyo District has two local authorities: